Neryss/plugin_test/README.md

 ```

 It also adds an item that has a chance to randomly drop from flowers in the wild : the Void Lily, which is a WIP teleporting item.
+You can use it to teleport to a player from up to 50 blocks away from him, also works through walls.

 # Installation
 Just drag and drop the plugin inside your server's plugin folder.
 You can find it in the release tab.
 Keep in mind it's a pre release for now!